-- Thank-you Notes: Have children think of people who have done something nice for them lately.
-Let them pick whom they want to say “Thank you”.
-It could be the lady who serves them lunch at the cafeteria, the bus driver who takes them to school every day, or the older sibling who helped them with their Math homework.
+Thank-you Notes: Have children think of people who have done something nice for them lately.
+Let them pick whom they want to say “Thank you.”
+It could be the lady who serves them lunch at the cafeteria, the bus driver who takes them to school daily, or the older sibling who helps them with their Math homework.
 Give them an opportunity in class, just a few minutes a week, to write a thank-you note for someone.
 Encourage students by reminding them that the person they thank will be delighted at the unexpected kindness shown.

 3. Acts of Kindness Challenge

-Challenge students in the class to meet a goal to try to do kind things for others regularly.
+Challenge students in the class to meet the goal of doing kind things for others regularly.
 A challenge can motivate and excite kids into completing a task and create a positive habit.
-In this case, the task would be to recognize when others do something nice for them unexpectedly, or to attempt to surprise others with random acts of kindness.
+In this case, the task would be to recognize when others do something nice for them unexpectedly or to surprise others with random acts of kindness.

-- Give them goals: You could give them a goal to meet, perhaps 5 acts per week, and a checklist or calendar to help them keep track.
-When they’ve completed the checklist or calendar, they could add a star to a classroom chart, or a shape cutout to a classroom bulletin board dedicated to the challenge.
+Give them goals: You could give them a goal to meet, perhaps 5 acts per week, and a checklist or calendar to help them keep track.
+When they’ve completed the list or calendar of acts of kindness, they could add a star to a classroom chart or a shape cutout to a classroom bulletin board dedicated to the challenge.
 The things your kids do randomly for each other might be to sharpen a friend’s dull pencils, take a classmate’s trash for them at lunchtime, or send an anonymous note of encouragement to a peer who needs it.

-- The Compliment Experiment: Make a point to give a compliment to each child during the day, without the other children noticing.
-At the end of the day, tell the students that you held an experiment all day, that you gave each child a compliment during the day, just to see if attitudes were improved throughout the day.
-Tell them you noticed a change in the atmosphere of the classroom for the better, and that showing kindness can do that.
-Encourage them to show kindness to others throughout the day themselves, and see what a difference THEY can make.
+The Compliment Experiment: Make a point of complimenting each child during the day without the other children noticing.
+Tell the students that you held an experiment all day and that you complimented each child during the day to see if their attitudes improved throughout the day.
+Tell them you noticed a change in the classroom atmosphere for the better and that showing kindness could do that.
+Encourage them to show kindness to others throughout the day themselves and see what a difference THEY can make.

 4. Read Books About Kindness

-- The Kindness Quilt: One of my favorite books for K-2 that teaches kindness is The Kindness Quilt by Nancy Elizabeth Wallace.
-In this delightful book, the main character, Minna, is given an assignment to report on an act of kindness that she does.
-She can’t decide what to report on, so she ends up making a quilt with many kind acts represented, along with the help of her friends, classmates, and eventually the whole school.
+The Kindness Quilt: One of my favorite books for K-2 that teaches kindness is The Kindness Quilt by Nancy Elizabeth Wallace.
+In this delightful book, the main character, Minna, is assigned to report on an act of kindness that she does.
+She can’t decide what to write on, so she makes a quilt with many kind acts represented, along with the help of her friends, classmates, and eventually the whole school.

 5. Kindness Lessons

 - Inspirational Words: Write this quote from the Dalai Lama on a thinking map: “Be kind whenever possible.
 It is always possible.”
-Ask students what the quote means, and jot down their interpretations and extensions of the meaning.
-Give students a writing assignment to describe how we can be kind always.
-Teach them kindness quotes and have them color them in and display in the classroom.
+Ask students what the passage means, and jot down their interpretations and extensions of the meaning.
+Give students a writing assignment to describe how we can always be kind.
+Teach them kindness quotes and have them color them and display them in the classroom.

-- Kindness Role Playing: Children need practice being kind, especially if these examples are not evident in their lives.
-Give them simple scenarios they can act out or play a kindness game using Kindness Cards.
+- Kindness Role Playing: Children need to practice being kind, especially if these examples are not evident in their lives.
+Give them simple scenarios to act out or play a kindness game using Kindness Cards.

 - Make it an occasion worth celebrating: Make a point yearly to celebrate “National Kindness Day” (February 17th).
-Here is a lesson plan to give you some ideas.
+Here is a plan to encourage acts of kindness for kids.